nhocki/blog/source/_posts/2012-01-31-thoughts-on-decorators-and-presenters.markdown

   - oop
 ---

 I have been developing a new app using a lot of [decorators and presenters](http://blog.nhocki.com/2012/01/10/simple-presenters--decorators-on-rails/).
 I've been highly influenced by [Avdi](http://about.avdi.org/) (both his [blog](http://avdi.org/devblog/) and his [Objects in Rails book](http://avdi.org/devblog/2011/11/15/early-access-beta-of-objects-on-rails-now-available-2/)) and [Steve Klabnik](http://steveklabnik.com), but now I have a problem.
 My decorators are starting to get big.
+I'll have to use `concerns` for that.
+Expect another post about it (maybe).

 **I want to warn you that I am (by any means) an expert on the subject.
 So I'm more than open to any feedback you can give me.**